 An email drip campaign is a series of messages that are sent, or “dripped,” in a predefined order at a predefined interval.

-These standard, expected emails are often as delightful as your typical in-store receipt (read: not at all delightful).
+Confirmation emails are usually as delightful as your typical in-store receipt (read: not at all delightful).

-Because confirmation emails are triggered by the user’s actions, your customers are expecting something—which means they open, notice, and engage with confirmation emails more than they might with other email types.
+Because these emails are triggered by the user’s actions, your customers are expecting something—which means they open, notice, and engage with confirmation emails more than they might with other email types.

 “Email marketing is dead.”
 That’s what a digital marketer told me while trying to sell me his messenger bot software.